Maddison Inglis: 2023–2024: United Cup debut, loss of form

-2025: WTA 1000 debut
+2025–2026: WTA 1000 debut, major fourth round

-Inglis reached the final round of qualifying at the Australian Open, at which point she lost to Julia Riera in three sets.
+Inglis reached the final round of qualifying at the 2025 Australian Open, at which point she lost to Julia Riera, in three sets.

-She qualified to make her WTA 1000 debut at Indian Wells, but lost to Sofia Kenin in the first round.
+In March 2025, Inglis qualified to make her WTA 1000 debut at Indian Wells, but lost to Sofia Kenin in the first round.

-Inglis also qualified for the WTA 1000 Cincinnati Open, only to once again bow out in the first round, this time to wildcard entrant Caty McNally.
+Inglis also qualified for the 2025 Cincinnati Open, only to once again bow out in the first round, this time to wildcard entrant Caty McNally.

+She was selected as a member of the Australian 2026 United Cup team but did not play.

+Ranked No. 168 at the 2026 Australian Open, she reached the third round as a qualifier for a second time at her home major, with wins over Kimberly Birrell and Laura Siegemund.
+Next, Inglis reached the fourth round of a major event for the first time when Naomi Osaka withdrew.
+Her run was ended by world No. 2, Iga Świątek.

+In August 2026, Inglis made it through to her first WTA 125 singles final at the Vancouver Open, losing to fellow Australian player Taylah Preston, in straight sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.